Treyu2023/FlashVSR_plus_pinokio/README.md

-This is a 1-click [Pinokio](https://pinokio.co/) install for [ai-anchorite/FlashVSR_plus](https://github.com/ai-anchorite/FlashVSR_plus)
+This repo is a 1-click [Pinokio](https://pinokio.co/) install for [ai-anchorite/FlashVSR_plus](https://github.com/ai-anchorite/FlashVSR_plus)

 Forked from: [lihaoyun6/FlashVSR_plus](https://github.com/lihaoyun6/FlashVSR_plus)

 Original Project: [OpenImagingLab/FlashVSR](https://github.com/OpenImagingLab/FlashVSR )

 # FlashVSR: Efficient & High-Quality Video Super-Resolution
 A user-friendly fork of FlashVSR, enhanced and packaged for the Pinokio community.
-This version is optimized for consumer-grade hardware, enabling users with gaming PCs (12-16GB GPUs) to access powerful video and image upscaling without the demanding VRAM requirements of the original project.
+This version is optimized for consumer-grade hardware, enabling users to access powerful video and image upscaling without the demanding VRAM requirements of the original project.
-Provided as a 1-click installer for Pinokio, this project is designed for intuitive everyday use in the spirit of the open-source AI community.

  <summary>Tab Screenshots</summary>
 <table>